 "NCL's deployment of NORWEGIAN DAWN year round out of New York has helped make the city

-NCL's leading home port in the mainland United States," commented Colin Veitch, President and CEO
+NCL's leading home port in the mainland United States," commented Colin Veitch, President and CEO of

-Caribbean itineraries just a short cab ride away for New Yorkers."
+itineraries just a short cab ride away for New Yorkers."

 NCL is the number three cruise ship operator following after industry leader Carnival Corp. and RCL Inc.

 had prevented the major cruise lines from entering the Hawaii market in a meaningful way.
 (See The LOG ,

 Summer 2005, at 24).

 Winter cruises out of New York have a straight forward appeal.
 Snow-weary New Yorkers can drive to the

 sunny Caribbean.
 Considering how many New Yorkers take a winter break in the islands, there clearly is a

 market that would be interested in such cruises.

 But, there is a problem.
 Before you get to the Caribbean, you must sail through the Atlantic with its

 nor'easters and coastal blizzards.
 Since, until recently, the top speed of most cruise ships was 15 knots, this

 Over time, cruise ships have become faster and stronger.
 As a result, passengers cruising down the Eastern

 SPIRIT survived a typhoon in September 2002 south of Hong Kong in which winds reached 137 mph and

 the sea was 47 feet high.
 Moreover, as John Hillin, USCG Sector NY Prevention Department Port Safety

 and Security Branch of the Inspections Division , notes “over the years there have been many new safety

 standards applied by International law specifically geared toward protecting all ships and its crew.”

 This does not mean that bad weather is no longer an issue.
 Last April, while en route to New York,

 NORWEGIAN DAWN encountered a storm off of Georgia.
-Reportedly, the storm included a 70-foot
+Reportedly, the storm included a 70-foot wave

-Guard.
-However, as seen by the fact that this incident occurred in the Spring, bad weather is not a problem unique to winter
+as seen by the fact that this incident occurred in the Spring, bad weather is not a problem unique to winter

 To ameliorate concerns over the weather issue, NCL offers a "Winter Weather Guarantee".
-NCL's
+NCL's website

-cruise to the warm weather is so appealing!
+warm weather is so appealing!
 Only rarely is it stormy.
 We do not expect our schedule into and out of New

 York to be adversely affected by winter weather.
-However, there is always the possibly
+However, there is always the possibly of an occasional

-delay sailing until conditions allow for departure."
+conditions allow for departure."

 The success of the NORWEGIAN DAWN experiment apparently has led at least one other cruise line to

 will be cruising out of New York at least through December 2006.

 The Coast Guard’s safety examinations do not vary according to the season or weather predictions.
 The

 Coast Guard does have heavy weather contingency plans but those are not specific to cruise ships.
+Rather,

-hurricanes rather than winter weather.
+than winter weather.